 Developing Self-Regulation and Social Emotional Skills in Early Years

-- Gain an understanding of the continuum of social-emotional development and its relationship to self-regulation in young children.
+- Gain understanding of the continuum of social-emotional development and its relationship to self-regulation in young children.

 - Explore ways to create a supportive, trusting classroom environment which supports children in developing self-awareness and regulation skills.